Grexit debate down but not out, Argentina lessons remain

-LONDON Greece just narrowly avoided crashing out of the euro but for sceptics the clock is already ticking on when large-scale default and exit from the "irreversible" euro club are raised once again.
+LONDON Greece just narrowly avoided crashing out of the euro but for skeptics the clock is already ticking on when large-scale default and exit from the "irreversible" euro club are raised once again.

 When it is - be that in two months or two years - the lessons from Argentina are sure to be revisited.